 Why are companies making slow hiring decisions?

-- Employers and human resources managers have more information about potential hires to sift through, including background checks, skills assessments, and social media reviews.
+- Employers and human resources managers have more information about potential hires to sift through, including background verification processes, skills assessments, and social media reviews.

 - When too many people are involved on the employer’s side of the hiring process, organizations can be torn between two candidates.